LongVN99/Milestone_Project_3/README.md

 ## User Experience (UX)
 To make the web simple for the user to understand and to give necessairy information about how to use the web and about the book provided.

-- ### User stories
+- ### Users
     -   #### New user Goals
         1. As a new user, I want to know what the web is.(BookReviews/home)
         2. As a new user, I want register an account.(register)
         3. As a new user, I want to look for recommendations books provides by BookReviews. (recommendations)

     -   #### Returning user Goals.
-        1. As a returning user, I want to write reviews.
+        1. As a returning user, I would like to be able to edit or delete any content added by me.

     -   #### Frequent user Goals
         1. As a frequent user, I want to log in my account. (account)
         2. As a frequent user, I want to views book on multiple device. (responsive)
         3. As a frequent user, I want to recommend book. (recommendations)
         4. As a frequent user, I want to check my recommended books. (profile)

+- ### Owners
+    1. As a owner, I want my website to be preferable and accessible.
+    2. As a owner, I want to earn money on each book purchased via a link from the site.

 -   ### Design
     -   #### Colour Scheme